Gideon357/Juni-May-Hackathon/README.md

 ## Usage / Viewing Instructions
 <details>
 <summary> REPL.it </summary>
  Unfortunatley, repl doesn't support flutter, but feel free to read the code.
 Follow the link to the codepen to see it in action.
+To see the decompiled APK, which is in Java, go to the 'Java' folder.
+The Dart code is in 'lib/.'
 </details>

 <details>